 The Bala Sailing Club is located on the north-east end of Bala Lake only 5 minutes drive from Abercelyn.

 There are several quiet local roads for cycling, e.g. around Lake Bala and the Dee valley and also quiet roads over mountain passes with spectacular scenery.
 There are six “Bike Routes around Bala” which are signed.
 The Mawddach trail (18 km, 11 miles one-way) is car free and runs through the Mawddach estuary, which is considered to be one of the most beautiful in the country.
 More Information.

 Mountain bikes can be rented from the Bike shop in Bala (R H Roberts).
-More information on biking
+More information on Mountain and Downhill Biking

 An easy route, suitable for beginners/children, and two harder routes at Coed-y-Brenin Forest Park near Dollgelau.